This easy to make chocolate extract recipe gives rich chocolate flavor and aroma to any dessert or drink and boosts your temptation.

 IN SKINCARE

-Cocoa beans are not only tasty and nutritious food they are very popular ingredient used in homemade skincare.
-Packed with antioxidants cocoa beans help to protect the cells from oxidation and aging.
-As a valuable source of important minerals and anti-inflamatory agents infused chocolate soothes redness and improves skin complexion.
+Cocoa beans are not only tasty and nutritious food, but they are also a trendy ingredient used in homemade skincare.
+Packed with antioxidants, beans help to protect the cells from oxidation and aging.
+As a valuable source of important minerals and anti-inflamatory agents, infused chocolate soothes redness and improves skin complexion.
 Thus using this cocoa extract in skincare is a wise decision, have a look:

 - To your oil diffuser to refresh the air with chocolate aroma

-- Add few drops of this chocolate essence to your shampoo, conditioner or hair growth oil to help you with dandruff and promote thick hair and hair grow.
+- Add a few drops to your shampoo, conditioner, or hair growth oil to help you with dandruff and promote thick hair and hair growth.

-- Enhance your creams or body butter with few drops of chocolate extract to add nice scent and anti inflammatory properties.
+- Enhance your creams or body butter with a few drops of chocolate extract to add nice scent and anti-inflammatory properties.

-- Add few drops to acne mask to boost its antiinflamatory effect
+- Add a few drops to acne mask to boost its anti-inflammatory effect

 Ingredients